 Lecturer, UF Innovation Academy

-Charlie Cummings is the first full-time faculty member for the Innovation Academy where he will teach Innovation Minor courses.
-Charlie joined the IA team from UNC Chapel Hill where her was the Makerspace Program Manager for the university-wide makerspace program, BeAM.
+Charlie Cummings teaches the Innovation Minor courses.
+Charlie joined the IA team from UNC Chapel Hill where he was the Makerspace Program Manager for the university-wide makerspace program, BeAM.
 Cummings brings extensive art and interdisciplinary instructional experience to the IA classroom.
 Charlie is also a studio artist and owner of a nationally recognized ceramics gallery.
 His artwork can be found in significant collections including the Fort Wayne Museum of Art, the Crocker Art Museum and the Dalai Lama’s personal collection.